-- 1. Title Page - a.
+- 1. Title Page (please use the Title Page template) - a.
 Title of the project - b.
 Applicant information (name, position within LSU Health Sciences Center, degree, campus address, email address and telephone number) - c.
 Signature of applicant - d.
-All applications from students, staff, residents and fellows must be accompanied by the identification of a faculty sponsor.
-The sponsoring department will need to provide a signed statement from the Department Chair ensuring an equal match to the grant award. - 2.
+All applications from students, staff, residents and fellows must be accompanied by the identification of a faculty sponsor. - e.
+Signature of Department Head committing to providing a 50% match of the grant award. - 2.
 Project Proposal.
-Sections a-d should be no more than 5 pages and should include the following: - a.
+Sections a-d below should be no more than 5 pages and should include the following: - a.
 Specific Aims.
 Provide a concise statement of the project aims to be addressed in this project. - b.
 Background and significance - c.
 Statement of Research Intent.
 This statement of intent (no more than 500 words) will describe how the proposed project will advance thinking, action and/or innovation with respect to reducing disparities.
 It may also describe ways in which the proposal will support the advancement of diversity, equity and inclusion research in relation to healthcare within vulnerable communities. - d.
 Project design and methods - e.
 References (not to be included in the page count of the proposal). - f.
 Biosketch for all key personnel (Biosketch template) - g.
-Budget outline (Budget) - h.
+Budget outline (Budget Page)

+h.
 Budget justification